"He Who Does Not Remember History Is Condemned To Repeat It" - Georges Santayana

 Daniel 7:7 - And after this I was looking in the night visions.
 And, behold, the fourth beast was frightening and terrifying, and very strong!
 And to it were great iron teeth.
 It devoured, and crushed, and stamped what was left with its feet.
 And it was different from all the beasts before it; and it had ten horns.

-Daniel did not give a species name to this 4th great beast, but he did describe it as a powerful animal (dreadful and terrible - perhaps suggesting it was rather ugly) and its behavior as quite dangerous.
+Daniel did not give a species name to the 4th great beast, but he did describe it as a very powerful animal, dreadful and terrible (perhaps suggesting it was rather ugly), and its behavior as quite dangerous.
 That certainly would be a fitting description of Rome.
-The description of this beast illustrates the Characteristics Principle, which says that secondary characteristics (things other than just the body, heads, or horns, for example, things such as wings or teeth) tell us about the behavior of the nation represented, or else tell us something about what or how it would do something.
+The description of this beast illustrates the Characteristics Principle, which says that secondary characteristics (things other than just the body, heads, or horns, these would be things such as wings or teeth or claws or the fact that one of the horns on this beast talked) tell us about the behavior of the nation represented, or else tells us something about what or how it would do something.

 Every beast that Daniel saw in the vision recorded in Daniel 7 was represented by animals that were in fact used by those nations to represent themselves.
 The Babylonians apparently used winged lions to represent themselves.
 The Medes and Persians used a bear as a symbol of themselves.
 The leopard was used by the kingdom of Alexander the Great to represent itself.
-The Romans, which this dreadful beast represented, used a dragon to represent themselves.
+The Romans, which this dreadful beast represented, used a dragon to represent themselves, which certainly would be like what Daniel described, though he did not say it was a dragon.

-The 10 horns are believed to represent the 10 most important European divisions of the Roman empire after the teenage emperor was forced to resign from office in 476 AD and hand the kingdom over to the Heruli, a tribe who had worked as mercenaries for Rome.
-So, the body of this beast represented Pagan Rome and the 10 horns occurred after the time represented by the body of the beast (after Pagan Rome), a form of the Miller Principle.
-Note that these 10 horns occurred together, which represented that the ten kingdoms they represented existed together (Concurrency Principle).
+The 10 horns are believed to represent all the European divisions of the Roman empire after the teenage emperor was forced to resign from office in 476 AD and hand the kingdom over to Odacer, a man who became Italy's new king and essentially dissolved the Western Roman Empire.
+So, the body of this beast represented Pagan Rome and its time of existence and the 10 horns occurred after the time represented by the body of the beast (after Pagan Rome).
+This follows the pattern of the Miller Principle.
+Note that these 10 horns started out their political existence together and they all ruled at the same time (Concurrency Principle) until, one by one, they fell when they were conquered by other powers.

-Note that the 10 horns grow out of the beast they are on, so they will be of a like nature.
+Note that the 10 horns grow out of the beast they are on, so they will usually be of a like nature unless we are told otherwise.
 In other words, the Similarity Principle is followed here because the beast was a political power and the ten horns were also political powers just like the beast they were on.
 They were split off the original empire so were smaller and weaker than the original empire (the Difference Principle).

 Top of Page